 AltaGas’ Power segment is engaged in the generation and sale of capacity, electricity, and ancillary services and related products in Western Canada and the United States, all of which are under long‑term contracts with the exception of the Alberta assets.
-AltaGas continues to expand its geographic footprint and to capitalize on the demand for clean energy sources, while increasing earnings, cash flow stability, and predictability.
+AltaGas continues to expand its geographic footprint to capitalize on the demand for clean energy sources, while increasing earnings, cash flow stability, and predictability.

 AltaGas has 1,688 megawatts of gross power generation capacity from hydro, natural gas, wind and biomass, 20 MW of energy storage capacity, along with an additional 450 megawatts of assets under development.

 AltaGas owns and operates utility assets that store and deliver natural gas to end‑users in Alberta, British Columbia, Nova Scotia, the District of Columbia, Maryland, Virginia, Michigan and Alaska.
 AltaGas also owns a one‑third equity interest in Inuvik Gas Ltd., which delivers natural gas to end‑users in Inuvik, Northwest Territories, and a 65 percent interest in Cook Inlet Natural Gas Storage Alaska LLC (CINGSA) in Alaska.

 AltaGas’ utility businesses serve more than 580,000 customers1 and have a rate base of approximately $1.9 billion.
 The utilities are underpinned by regulated returns and regulatory regimes that generally provide stable earnings and cash flows.
 The Utilities segment enhances the diversification of AltaGas’ portfolio of energy infrastructure assets and strengthens the Corporation’s business profile, thus allowing the Corporation to meet its objective of generating economic returns by investing in regulated, long‑life assets with stable earnings.